ibm-cloud-architecture/refarch-jee-customerorder/tutorial/step1.md

 ## Run the application

-In order to locally run our application now that we seem to have the appropriate source code of the application and the server configuration migrated to WebSphere Liberty, we right-click on the CustomerOrderServicesApp project and select export --> EAR file
+In order to locally run our application now that we seem to have the appropriate source code of the application and the server configuration migrated to WebSphere Liberty, we right-click on the CustomerOrderServicesApp project and select Export --> EAR file.

 We are presented with a dialog to export our project as an EAR file.
-In this dialog, we must give our EAR project the appropriate name **CustomerOrderServicesApp** and the proper destination **_WebSphere-Liberty-Installation-path_/usr/shared/apps**.
+In this dialog, we must give our EAR project the appropriate name **CustomerOrderServicesApp** and the proper destination **/home/skytap/PurpleCompute/wlp/usr/shared/apps**.
 Finally, we optimize the application to run on WebSphere Application Server Liberty and select the Overwrite existing file option in case there was an existing application with he same name already.

 ![Source migration 21](https://github.com/ibm-cloud-architecture/refarch-jee/blob/master/static/imgs/toLiberty/Source21.png)